How much does it cost?

 Several variables are considered when it comes to cost, most notably the complexity of your situation in terms of children, assets, joint investments, etc. We offer a complimentary phone consultation to explain the process and answer your questions.
 The next step is an in-office mediation session, where we do a comprehensive assessment of your financials (all assets and debts, child support, and spousal maintenance) and discuss custody and a parenting plan, if applicable.
 At the end of our first in-office session we will be able to tell you specifically what you can expect your final cost to be.
 Rest assured, unlike traditional law firms, we do not charge per hour, so there will be no accruing legal bills or hidden fees, and you will know upfront exactly how much it will cost to complete your separation or divorce from start to finish, all in the privacy of our office without either of you ever needing to appear in court.

 What is the rate of success with mediation?

-How much time before I can be separated legally?
+How much time before I can be separated and/or divorced legally?

 Our boutique divorce mediation firm caters to our client’s specific needs and circumstances.
 We customize our service to match your desired timeframes, schedules, and comfort levels.
 We understand that some clients want to resolve their separation or divorce as quickly as possible, while others prefer to have more time to make decisions and adjust to the changes.

 Can I come by myself?

 The short answer is yes.
 However, mediation is about two people sitting together trying to resolve their issues and work toward an amicable divorce.
 If you come alone, it may give the impression to your spouse that you are trying to exclude him or her from the process or trying to obtain the upper hand by coming for an initial session on your own.